 Resilient Forestry Tours

-Most previous forestry tours have been held at Shady Creek Forest Products, a remarkable gem in Mid-Oregon’s coastal range located about 40 minutes from Eugene.
+The 2024 forestry tours will take place at Shady Creek Forest Products, a remarkable gem in Mid-Oregon’s coastal range located about 40 minutes from Eugene.

 SEE VIDEOS ABOUT A FEW OF OREGON'S RESILIENT FORESTS: